CoolPolishGuy/protocolRES/README.md

 If you use command prompt to launch it.
 All you have to do is go the .\src\labo3 and type

+Finally you have to change the path of the configurations files that are located in the package labo3.configurations, replace the path by your own.
+We have used absolute path which allows us to use one set of files for differents applications in different
+IDE.

 `java labo3`: